Pre-Arrival Information for Research Scholars, Faculty and Staff

 As soon as you find out the date and time of your arrival, notify your department sponsor.

 Plan your arrival date so you can rest for a few days, find housing, and meet with your department sponsor.
-If you have not found housing before your arrival in Memphis, you may search for a hotel close to UT (search Expedia or Travelocity for hotels close to "62 S. Dunlap Street, Memphis TN 38103").
+If you have not arranged for housing before you arrive, you may search for a hotel close to UTHSC.

 Immigration

 Upon arrival at a U.S. port of entry, you will be asked to show your passport, visa (which is in your passport), SEVIS fee receipt (if J-1), and visa document.
 You may also be requested to produce your financial documents for inspection.
-Make sure to carry all this information on your person and not in your checked baggage.
-Once you have been admitted to the U.S., you will be issued an I-94 card (a small white card).
-Staple this card in your passport.
-This card documents your arrival date, port of entry, your visa status and the duration of your stay.
-J visa holders will also receive an Immigration stamp on their DS-2019 form.
-These are very important documents.
-Please keep them in your passport at all times.
+Make sure to carry all this information on your person, and not in your checked baggage, since you will not get your baggage until after the immigration inspection.
+Once you have been admitted to the U.S., your passport will be stamped with your immigration status.
+Be prepared and watch a video of the admission process.

-If, for some reason, your immigration documents are not in order, the Immigration Inspector may give you a form called I-515.
-If this happens, it is VERY IMPORTANT that you come to the Office of International Affairs (OIA) immediately upon arriving on campus.
+If, for some reason, your immigration documents are not in order when you arrive, the Immigration Inspector may give you a form called I-515 to defer your inspection until later.
+If this happens, it is VERY IMPORTANT that you come to International Affairs immediately upon arriving on campus!

 Customs